Gregory Helms: Teaming with Rosey (2003–2006)

-During the next few weeks, the pair began a losing streak, mainly caused by Hurricane's on-screen injuries.
+During the next few weeks, the pair began a losing streak, mainly caused by The Hurricane's on-screen injuries.
 During the October 17 episode of Raw, The Hurricane was assaulted by Kurt Angle at the request of Vince McMahon.
 After the beating, footage was shown of The Hurricane ripping off his mask and striking Rosey because he did not help him fend off Angle.
-The next week, The Hurricane no-showed a World Tag Team Title match, leaving Rosey to face the champions alone.
+The next week, The Hurricane no-showed a World Tag Team Championship match, leaving Rosey to face the champions Cade and Murdoch alone.
 During the match, The Hurricane (out of costume) appeared at the top of the entrance ramp, reverting to his real name, Gregory Helms, and watched as Rosey was double teamed and defeated.
-After the match, Helms announced that he was fed up with being funny for the crowd, and that he was sick of carrying Rosey as a tag team partner.
-This turned him into a heel in the process.
+After the match, Helms announced that he was fed up with being funny for the crowd, and that he was sick of carrying Rosey as a tag team partner, turning heel for the first time since 2001.
 On the November 7 episode of Raw, Helms and Rosey faced off in a singles match, which Helms won.
 Subsequently, Helms wrestled mostly on Raws sister show, Heat.
-On the January 2, 2006 episode of Raw Helms confronted Jerry Lawler over jokes that Lawler had been making at Helms' expense, and Lawler said that when Helms was The Hurricane, he was entertaining and called Helms a joke.
+On the January 2, 2006 episode of Raw, Helms confronted Jerry Lawler over jokes that Lawler had been making at Helms' expense, and Lawler said that when Helms was The Hurricane, he was entertaining and called Helms a joke.
 Helms responded by slapping Lawler, who hit Helms back.
-This confrontation led to Lawler defeating Helms in a match at New Year's Revolution.
+This confrontation led to Lawler defeating Helms in a match at New Year's Revolution on January 8.